rafamrslima/100days-codeup/log.md

 ### Day 51/100
 Rust Studies -> I cloned the Rustlings repository on my local env to practice programming with some exercises, so far I have solved the exercises related to variables, functions, primitive types and vectors.
 In parallel I am reading the Rust official book to get some concepts and examples.

+### Day 52/100
+Rust Studies -> Today I did few more exercises in the rustlings repo, this time I solved the ones related to structs.
+I also read another part of the Rust book, this time related to structs and tuples.